alexehrlich/alexehrlich/README.md

 In my spare time, I enjoy spending time at the skatepark 🛹, where I embrace the journey of success and failure, and learn valuable life lessons and resilience along the way 💆🏻‍♂️.

 ## Current Project
-Currently I am taking my first steps in artifical intelligence by doing the first project of the AI specialization path of 42.🤖🧠
+I am currently taking my first steps into artificial intelligence by working on the [ft_linear_regression](https://github.com/alexehrlich/42Rio-AI-ft_linear_regression) project, part of the AI specialization path at 42. 🤖🧠

 ## Top Projects 🔥